How to look for records of... American and West Indian colonies before 1782

 4.2 Records at The National Archives

 The following record series are available at The National Archives in Kew.
-Use the advanced search option in our catalogue to search within these series to find documents relevant to your research.
+Click on the following series references to search for records within each respective series using keywords and dates.

 - CO 1 America and West Indies, Colonial Papers 1574-1757